MinghuiChen43/awesome-deep-phenomena/README.md

   - Namhoon Lee, Thalaiyasingam Ajanthan, Stephen Gould, Philip H. S. Torr. *ICLR 2020*
   - Digest: In this work, by noting connection sensitivity as a form of gradient, we formally characterize initialization conditions to ensure reliable connection sensitivity measurements, which in turn yields effective pruning results.
 Moreover, we analyze the signal propagation properties of the resulting pruned networks and introduce a simple, data-free method to improve their trainability.

+- One ticket to win them all: generalizing lottery ticket initializations across datasets and optimizers. [[paper]](https://arxiv.org/abs/1906.02773)
+  - Ari S. Morcos, Haonan Yu, Michela Paganini, Yuandong Tian. *NeurIPS 2019*
+  - Digest:  Perhaps surprisingly, we found that, within the natural images domain, winning ticket initializations generalized across a variety of datasets, including Fashion MNIST, SVHN, CIFAR-10/100, ImageNet, and Places365, often achieving performance close to that of winning tickets generated on the same dataset.

+- Deconstructing Lottery Tickets: Zeros, Signs, and the Supermask. [[paper]](https://arxiv.org/abs/1905.01067) [[code]](https://github.com/uber-research/deconstructing-lottery-tickets)
+  - Hattie Zhou, Janice Lan, Rosanne Liu, Jason Yosinski. *NeurIPS 2019*
+  - Digest: In this paper, we have studied how three components to LT-style network pruning—mask criterion, treatment of kept weights during retraining (mask-1 action), and treatment of pruned weights during retraining (mask-0 action)—come together to produce sparse and performant subnetworks.

 - Are All Layers Created Equal? [[paper]](https://arxiv.org/abs/1902.01996)
   - Chiyuan Zhang, Samy Bengio, Yoram Singer. *ICML 2019 Workshop*
   - Digest: We show that the layers can be categorized as either "ambient" or "critical".
 Resetting the ambient layers to their initial values has no negative consequence, and in many cases they barely change throughout training.
 On the contrary, resetting the critical layers completely destroys the predictor and the performance drops to chance.